facebook/open-graph-protocol/content/index.markdown

     http://en.wikipedia.org/wiki/Internet_media_type) for this image.
  * `og:image:width` - The number of pixels wide.
  * `og:image:height` - The number of pixels high.
+ * `og:image:alt` - A description of what is in the image (not a caption).
+If the page specifies an og:image it should specify `og:image:alt`.

 A full image example: